Nath19/BigDataArchitecture/README.md

 Spark runs on Hadoop, Mesos, standalone or in the cloud.
 It can access various data sources, including HDFS, Cassandra, HBase and S3.
 - Open Source

-# Architecture Lambda dans Azure
+# Architecture Lambda in Azure

 ![architecture](architecture.png)